She qualified as a doctor in India in 2005.

-Her career lead her to becoming a Medical Director which included establishing emergency services, teaching CPR to the community and helping to change the culture around ambulances showing they were not to be feared but to be seen as a trusted emergency necessity.
+Her career led her to becoming a Medical Director which included establishing emergency services, teaching CPR to the community and helping to change the culture around ambulances showing they were not to be feared but to be seen as a trusted emergency necessity.

 Adeline went on to help provide 2,000 ambulances and other essential projects to improve emergency health care in the region of Tamil Nadu in Southern India.

-She then studied at Oxford.
 On completion, she looked for her first consultant role and applied for a job at Blackpool which she chose because she thought she would be able to really make a change.
 That was in 2018.

 Last year, it was announced that Blackpool Teaching Hospitals NHS Foundation Trust was to receive close to £13m to develop an “Emergency Village’’ as part of a national fund to upgrade NHS Services in England, subject to successful approval of the full business case.